2024 Solar Incentives Guide for Southborough, MA - Tax Credits & Rebates

 How can I find out if I qualify for solar incentives?

 It's best to speak with your local Southborough solar installer for a better understanding of which incentives your project may qualify for.
-Generally, solar incentives apply to new solar panel systems installed on property you own (in the U.S.) between the dates specified by the incentive.
-Some incentives, such as those given by the state of Massachusetts, might have additional requirements.
+Usually, solar incentives apply to new solar panel systems installed on property you own (in the U.S.) between the dates specified by the incentive.
+Some incentives, like those offered by the government of Massachusetts, might have additional requirements.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.